My Black Hills Pants from Duluth Trading Co. have become my go-to cold weather pants. I absolutely LOVE them!

 Duluth Trading Company.
 If you happen to live nearby one of their retail stores in the Upper Midwest, shop there.
 If not, go to DuluthTrading.com.

 Get on their mailing list and you’ll receive regular catalogs.
 Sign up for the email list and you’ll receive regular discount and sale info.

 (2020 Update: I’m very sad to report Duluth Trading no longer carries these!
-The closest they have is their lined Flexpedition pants—but they’re not as comfortable!)
+They do have a line called Flexpedition pants now, though, and some are fleece-lined.)

 The Final Word

 The Black Hills Pants are ideal for any outdoor activity once it dips into the 50s and below.
 You may have to add additional layers when it gets to be real winter temps, but that’s easily done.

 I like to wear these shopping on frigid winter days when I know I’ll be running in and out of several stores.